izebit/consul-maven-plugin/README.md

 # Overview
-Maven plugin for export properties to consul from files and directories 🎲
+Maven plugin for exporting properties from files and directories to [consul](https://www.consul.io/) server 🎲

 ## License